In the Lord, I take refuge. How can you say to my soul, “Flee like a bird to your mountain”? Psalm 11:1

 3 But the leaders of the Ammonites said to Hanun, “Do you think that David is honoring your father by sending comforters to you?
 Haven’t his servants come to you to search, to overthrow, and to spy out the land?”

 4 So Hanun took David’s servants, shaved them, and cut off their garments in the middle at their buttocks, and sent them away.
-5 Then some people went and told David how the men were treated.
+5 People informed David how the men were treated.
 David sent messengers to meet them, for the men were greatly humiliated.
 The king said, “Stay at Jericho until your beards have grown, and then return.”

 David Defeats Ammon and Syria